yaman/fashion-clip-rs/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## 📞 Contact
+For questions or feedback, please reach out to [yaman](https://github.com/yaman).

 ## Author